About educational apps for autistic children

 Good-quality apps, games, TV and YouTube can support your child’s learning.
 It’s always best to choose video games, online games and apps that are appropriate for your child’s age and stage of development.

-How educational apps can help autistic children learn
+How educational apps can help autistic children and teenagers learn

-- getting their attention – this can make it easier to teach children new skills
+- getting their attention – this can make it easier to teach new skills

 - letting them explore ideas, create things, complete tasks and learn through trial and error

-- helping them focus on and practise a new skill like sorting without being distracted by other children – for example, in a classroom.
+- helping them focus on and practise a new skill without being distracted by other children in a classroom or therapy group.

-Apps can help autistic children learn new skills, but they might not always be good at helping children apply these skills to everyday life.
-Children might need support with this part of their learning.
+Apps might be able to help your child learn skills, but they might not always be good at helping your child apply these skills to everyday life.
+Your child might need other types of support for this part of their learning – for example, video modelling or visual supports.

-Choosing and using educational apps with autistic children: steps
+Choosing and using educational apps with autistic children and teenagers: steps

 1. Set a goal

 Having a goal will help you work out what sort of app to look for.
-So before choosing and using an app with your child, think about what you want your child to learn – that is your child’s learning goals.
-To do this, you can think about your child’s strengths, needs and interests.
+So before choosing and using an app with your child, think about your child’s learning goals – that is, what your child wants to learn.
 It’s important for the goal to be realistic and for you to be able to see your child’s progress towards the goal over time.

-For example, you might decide that by the end of the school term, you want your child to put on their school uniform without help.
+For example, you and your child might decide that by the end of the school term, they will put on their school uniform without help.

-2. Consider how an app will add to your child's learning
+2. Consider how an app will enhance your child’s learning

 Once you know what you want your child to learn, think about what you’re already doing, or what you could be doing, to help your child learn this skill through play and everyday activities.
 Then think about how an app could add to this learning.

 For example, you already put your child’s school uniform on the bed each morning to remind your child to get dressed.
-You could introduce a scheduling app to help your child remember the steps to getting dressed, or a getting dressed game app to help your child practise the skill in a fun way.
+You could introduce a scheduling app to help your child remember the steps to getting dressed.
+Or a getting dressed game app could help your child practise the skill in a fun way.

 4. Check whether the app is helping your child

-You or your child’s professionals need to check how your child is going to make sure the app is helping.
+You or your child’s professionals need to check whether the app is helping your child meet their goal.

 If this approach is working, you might try it for other goals and activities.
 If it isn’t, talk with your child’s professionals.